MindscapeHQ/raygun4py/README.rst

   sys.excepthook = handle_exception

-Note that after sending the exception, we invoke the default `sys.__excepthook__` to maintain the expected behavior for unhandled exceptions.
+Note that after sending the exception, we invoke the default :code:`sys.__excepthook__` to maintain the expected behavior for unhandled exceptions.
 This ensures the program terminates as it would without the custom exception handler in place.

 Logging
 -------

-You can send errors/exceptions via a logger by attaching a `RaygunHandler`:
+You can send errors/exceptions via a logger by attaching a :code:`RaygunHandler`:
 .. code:: python
   logger = logging.getLogger()
   raygun_handler = raygunprovider.RaygunHandler("paste_your_api_key_here")
   logger.addHandler(raygun_handler)

-A `RaygunHandler` can also be instantiated from an existing `RaygunSender`:
+A :code:`RaygunHandler` can also be instantiated from an existing :code:`RaygunSender`:
 .. code:: python
   raygun_handler = raygunprovider.RaygunHandler.from_sender(sender)

-It is then recommended to use `logger.exception()` or `logger.error(exc_info=True)` in the scope of an `except` block:
+It is then recommended to use :code:`logger.exception()` or :code:`logger.error(exc_info=True)` in the scope of an :code:`except` block:
 .. code:: python
   try:
       raise Exception("Example exception")